Meditate or Advocate?

+For me these two quotes raise an important question, as Buddhists which should we do?
+Should Buddhist women and nuns keep quiet and practice in order to benefit society, or should they be social activists?
 Before discovering Buddhism, I would have said the second.
 From a young age, I was a feminist and social activist, my daughter walked with me in her first protest march aged about five!
 I even did gender studies at university with the aim of becoming a “femocrat” so I could help women, then after graduating I worked at a Brisbane university as an Equity Officer, trying to assist women and people from socially and economically disadvantaged groups enter university.

 But then a few years down the track I realised that I also needed to sort out my mind, so nearly 12 years ago I got into Buddhism.
 I prioritised working on my mind, and as I like to I joke – “I like Buddhism so much I bought the franchise!” and whilst it wasn’t a conscious choice I put my feminist beliefs a bit on the back burner, because I followed the advice that working on my mind and sharing the Dharma with others was the very best way to benefit them.

 Then came my good fortune of being sponsored to attend the 2017 Sakyadhita Conference in Hong Kong.
 Well..... my feminism and social activism had been a little rekindled due to my wish to be fully ordained and finding out I couldn’t in my tradition because I was female, but all I can say is the conference fully re-ignited my feminist side!
 I re-heard terms I had used at university like “embodied experience”, “internalised patriarchy” and I nodded along enthusiastically as the presenters spoke.
 I listened to a range of speakers who shared good news about their inspiring projects or research, as well as stories of discrimination and challenges faced by Buddhist women.
 I met like-minded others who asked me questions that made me think about the situation I and others like me were in; and who challenged me to start questioning the practices and policies of the organisation I’m affiliated with, as well as my own personal actions.

 I felt like I was with family (in a good way) by day three!
 And I tried to capture some of that in the FaceBook posts I did for Sakyadhita Australia, as well as be a bit entertaining!
 However, for me, the last FaceBook post I did from the conference was probably the most important one, because in that I said “As the sun sets on our last day at the Conference, we say goodbye to new and old friends and look forward to seeing them in 2 years.
 However, our work isn't done....as we head home I believe it's important to ask ourselves how will we take all the new information, great ideas and energy, and translate that into some type of action.”

 Because as Dame Jane Goodall said “You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make”.

 And also, I figured that going to the conference would have been a waste of my time (and your money!) if it did not lead to any positive change in my attitudes and actions, my life, and my relationships with others.

 So, when I returned home I needed to work out what type of action I would do with my new understandings and new awareness.
 However, the difference now is that unlike in the past, that is before I met the Dharma, when I may have just rushed in and tried to get things changed “my way”; due to my Buddhist practise I realised that I needed to balance any actions with wisdom and compassion, because without them there is a danger of causing more harm than good, such as blaming others or getting angry or resentful when others don’t agree with me or don’t do what I think is right.

 And I will admit I was conflicted about taking action, “just work on your mind” kept ringing in my ears, however when I combine the message from the Dalai Lama’s earlier quote “You’ve done the listening, now go back and make a difference in your community”, with Jetsunma telling us nuns repeatedly when we met with her that “What is happening is not OK you need to talk about it” - this empowered and emboldened me to advocate for change at my Centre and with my organisation.
 And when it has fallen on deaf ears, which it has a few times, because I know my requests are valid and are backed by Jetsunma, I will continue to try and make a positive difference for my Dharma sisters, and Dharma brothers who are in the same boat.

 That’s an important element for me, that my requests and projects benefit others besides myself, as that’s one way I try to keep my level of attachment, self-interest a bit under control.And if you, or I, ever think that one person can’t make a difference just recall the quote by the Dalai Lama “If you think you are too small to make a difference, try sleeping with a mosquito in the room”.

+So, what has my social activism looked like?
+Jetsunma told us nuns to educate the lay people and Lamas at our centres about various issues, so when I got home I got on my modern-day soap box ...
+The internet!
 I have emailed a number of senior people in the organisation I’m affiliated with regarding the need for developing training and financial support for Western monastics, and I have emailed information and ideas on the same issues to my Centre’s committee for their consideration.
 Unfortunately, not much to report there yet.
 [Post AGM update: in response to my requests and suggestions, the section of my organisation that supports Western monastics are presenting a report at the 2017 Australasia meeting of Centre Directors and Program Co-ordinators outlining ways centres can support their monastics]

 At my Centre, I’ve talked about the conference to a male lay teacher there and to some women, and as a consequence the teacher said he will add something to a topic he was teaching and the two lay women want to set up a Nuns’ Support Fund.
 I’ve also met someone who would like to donate money to help with the training of nuns, so I will refer her to the organisation Jetsunma set up to assist Western (as well as some other) nuns, the Alliance of Non-Himalayan Nuns (http://www.nonhimalayannunsalliance.com/ ).
 And after I return from Vinaya training in the USA early in 2018 (which Jetsunma’s organisation helped sponsor me to attend after my organisation declined to do so), I’m planning to assist develop an easily accessible Vinaya training package for Tibetan Buddhist nuns.

 Because I found the Sakyadhita Conference so worthwhile I’ve been spreading the word.
 I have and will continue to tell women and nuns I meet about the conference and recommend they go.
 And I’ve mentioned the idea of presenting a paper at the next Conference to a couple of women.
 One of whom is doing a really interesting project about developing a hospice underpinned with both Buddhist and Indigenous principles.